NorthArrowResearch/champ-workbench/docs/getting_started.md

 C:\CHaMP\Temp                 <- Temp folder for model runs etc.
 ```

-Using the folder structure above is strongly recommended.
-The Workbench possesses several features that help navigate and jump to data files on your computer and these features rely on a folder hierarchy like the one shown above.
+Using the folder structure shown above is strongly recommended.
+The Workbench possesses several features that help navigate and jump to data files on your computer and these features rely on this folder hierarchy.
 The Workbench will create and populate folders under `MonitoringData` and `InputOutputFiles` that mirror the CHaMP FTP site folder structure.
 In other words, once you have downloaded several datasets your folder structure might look like:

 ```bash
 C:\CHaMP